Keyboard shortcuts

 1. Get the ID of the Registry credential you want the STACKIT Functions to use, using the STACKIT Functions CLI:

-sfn config registry list
+sfn pull-secrets list

 This command will print out a list of registry credentials configured in your project; pick the one matching the image you want to deploy.